Jackie Evancho concert tours: Heavenly Christmas concerts

-Evancho sang 14 songs in each of these appearances, including songs from her three most recent albums, mixing Christmas music with her classical crossover repertoire.
-On this mini-tour, 20-year-old Canadian tenor Christopher Dallo, who had beaten her in the 2009 David Foster talent search contest, sang three solos to break up Evancho's sets, and duetted with her in "The Prayer".
+To promote her 2011 Christmas album, Heavenly Christmas, Evancho gave three concerts, each with a locally arranged orchestra.
+Evancho sang approximately 14 songs in each of these appearances, including songs from Prelude to a Dream, Dream with Me and Heavenly Christmas, mixing Christmas music with her classical crossover repertoire.
+On this mini-tour, then-20-year-old Canadian tenor Christopher Dallo, who had beaten Evancho in the 2009 David Foster talent search contest, sang three solos in between Evancho's sets and duetted with her in "The Prayer".